 Verify Installation:

-Check that the Rust compiler (rustc
+Check that the Rust compiler (rustc) and package manager (cargo) are installed:

 rustc --version